-But in 2020, the scene is different.
+But in 2021the scene is going to be different.
 With more and more developers allocating a greater budget for VR development, thanks to rising demand, and a near-perfect technology, VR is finally tamed as a consumer-friendly product.

-VR games are quite demanding titles due to the nature of its display and interface.
-For a rough estimate, a AAA title in 2020 is decently playable on 1080p with at least 30 FPS.
+VR games are quite demanding titles due to the nature of their display and interface.
+For a rough estimate, a AAA title in 2021 is decently playable on 1080p with at least 30 FPS.

 On the contrary, VR games require at least a resolution of 1440p with 90 FPS just to look smooth.
 As such, the GPU is the most important and the most expensive part of a VR build.